Medical Examinations and Inquiries: Employee Rights

 Navigating workplace medical examinations and inquiries requires understanding the balance between legitimate employer needs and your privacy rights.
 Remember these key principles:

-- The permissibility of medical inquiries varies based on the stage of employment, with pre-employment being most restrictive and post-offer being most permissive.
+• The rules for medical inquiries vary based on your employment stage, with pre-employment being most restrictive and post-offer allowing the most latitude.

-- During employment, medical inquiries must be job-related and consistent with business necessity, not based on curiosity or stereotypes.
+• During employment, medical inquiries must relate to your job and serve a necessary business purpose – not stem from curiosity or stereotypes.

-- Your medical information must be kept confidential, stored separately from personnel files, and disclosed only in limited circumstances.
+• Your medical information must stay confidential, remain separate from personnel files, and only face disclosure in limited circumstances.

-- You have the right to reasonable accommodations for disabilities that may be revealed through legitimate medical inquiries.
+• You have the right to reasonable accommodations for disabilities that may come to light through legitimate medical inquiries.

 Related Resources